agarrharr/talking-dudes-podcast/_posts/2017-09-21-vulerability.md

 *A good working definition of vulnerability is showing people exactly who you are.*

 There are varying stages of vulnerability and it takes some people longer to become comfortable enough with someone to be vulnerable with them.
-So I'm an introvert and so I have to get to know someone before I share certain things about myself.
+I'm an introvert and so I have to get to know someone before I share certain things about myself.

 *It's definitely a process, and it's not as simple as being vulnerable or not vulnerable.
 Everyone has differing levels of vulnerability with different people.
 You might be pretty vulnerable with a close friend or a spouse, but probably not with someone that you meet at a party because you don't know if you can trust them.*